thisolivier/bink_coding_test/README.md

 1. Open terminal and navigate to the root of this project
 2. Enter `python tests/phonemast_leases_tests.py`

-## *Thanks very much for the challenge, if not an interview then I'd love a code review, Olivier*
+## *Thanks very much for the challenge, I'd love a code review, Olivier*